JakeSichley/Discord-Bot/README.md

 `ctx.guild` is never `None`, even if mypy can't detect that.
 While `assert` does have certain performance implications, since we're only asserting statements that should _always_ be true, these can be optimized away in production with the `-O` compiler flag.

+mypy should be invoked with the following flags: `--explicit-package-bases --strict`